z0z0/CommentWidget/README.md

  - Run the web application on Tomcat the following Maven command should be executed: **mvn tomcat:run** from context root

- - Health page is available on the following URL   [http://localhost:8080/commentWidget/health](http://localhost:8080/commentWidget/health)
+ - Health page is available on the following URL   [http://localhost:8080/health](http://localhost:8080/health)

+ - Comment thread is available at [http://localhost:8080/speakup](http://localhost:8080/speakup)